aljoshb/Microservices_App_Docker_Flask_React/README.md

 ## Creating a database for Testing

 This application is composed of a few services which all depend on their individual databases.
-To test the ```users``` service, you need to first create a ```users``` database, from the command line, by using this command (at the root of the app):
+To test the ```users``` service, you can first create a ```users``` database, from the command line, by using this command (at the root of the app):

         $ docker-compose -f docker-compose-dev.yml run users python manage.py recreate_db

-Now you can run the tests in the section below.

 ## Testing the app

 The app was developed using the principles of TDD.
-To run the tests for the ```users``` service, cd into the root directory of the app and run the following command (ensure that the ```users``` database has been created):
+To run the tests for the ```users``` service, cd into the root directory of the app and run the following command:

         $ docker-compose -f docker-compose-dev.yml run users python manage.py test

+## Seeding the database

+Sometimes it might be helpful to seed the database with some initial data during development in order to get some useful response.
+This can be done from the command line using the following command:

+        $ docker-compose -f docker-compose-dev.yml run users python manage.py seed_db

 ## Permissions